Helping couples have a smooth transition when living together

 Give each other space.
 Now that you are both under the same roof it is vital to understand that each of you should expect to become tired of each other.
 Tired of hearing him snore, tired of watching her floss, tired of seeing him leave the toilet seat up just after you got done telling me.
 You will each need your space and for self-care.
 Think of the space as a healthy way for you and your partner to revitalize your energy meters.

-Learn to communicate over the big and small topics.
+Learn to communicate over big and small topics.
 Communication is probably the number one factor that brings couples into my office.
-Talk with your partner on what you like and do not like.
+Talk with your partner about what you like and do not like.
 Allow the communication to be a median as you both find compromises.
 When communicating with your partner take time to explore what works and what doesn’t.
 For instance, if you find that most arguments take place late at night, try to make a rule from that to not have any conflict-like conversations later at night.
 Instead, save those types of conversations for a time during the day that has more structure to it.